jesvedberg/Ancestry_HMM-S/README.md

 #### Dependencies

-If building AHMMS from source code, make surethe C++ linear algebra library armadillo is installed.
+If building AHMMS from source code, make sure the C++ linear algebra library armadillo is installed.
 More information and detailed download instructions can be found here, http://arma.sourceforge.net/.
 Armadillo can also be installed on OSX using homebrew

         $ brew install armadillo